newsnowlabs/runcvm/README.md

 The `runcvm-ctr-entrypoint`:
 - Is always launched as PID1 within the standard Docker container.
 - Saves the container's originally-intended entrypoint and command line, environment variables and network configuration to files inside `/.runcvm`.
-- Creates a bridge for the primary container network interface, that will be joined to a VM network interface.
+- Creates a bridge (acting as a hub) for each container network interface, to join that interface to a VM tap network interface.
 - Launches `virtiofsd` to serve the container's root filesystem.
 - Configures `/etc/resolv.conf` in the container.
 - Adds container firewall rules, launches `dnsmasq` and modifies `/vm/etc/resolv.conf` to proxy DNS requests from the VM to Docker's DNS.